Battle of York: Societal consequences

 As the American attack on York occurred on the first of New York's three-day election period, the battle did not directly benefit the Democratic-Republic Party as Armstrong had originally envisioned.
 The premature proclamations of victory issued prior to the battle did, however, contribute to the reelection of Daniel D. Tompkins, the Democratic-Republican candidate to be the Governor of New York.

 According to Pierre Berton, the battle, and occupation of York served as a watershed moment for the settlers of York.
 Those who fought the Americans became celebrated in the local community, while those who aided the occupation were viewed by the community as traitors.
 The documentary film Explosion 1812 argues that the battle had a much greater impact than previously assumed.
 The mistreatment by US forces of the civilian Canadian population, dogged resistance by militia and the burning of British symbols and buildings after the battle led to a hardening of Canadian popular opinion against the United States.

 Several commentators viewed the American transgressions at York as justification for the British Burning of Washington later in the war.
-Prévost wrote that "as a just retribution, the proud capital at Washington has experienced a similar fate".
+Prevost wrote that "as a just retribution, the proud capital at Washington has experienced a similar fate".
 Strachan wrote to Thomas Jefferson that the damage to Washington "was a small retaliation after redress had been refused for burnings and depredations, not only of public but private property, committed by them in Canada".

 Later attacks

 Second incursion, July 1813

 Chauncey and Dearborn subsequently won the Battle of Fort George on the Niagara peninsula, but they had left Sacket's Harbor defended only by a few troops, mainly militia.
-When reinforcements from the Royal Navy arrived in Kingston under the command of Commodore James Lucas Yeo, Yeo almost immediately embarked some troops commanded by Prévost and attacked Sackett's Harbor.
+When reinforcements from the Royal Navy arrived in Kingston under the command of Commodore James Lucas Yeo, Yeo almost immediately embarked some troops commanded by Prevost and attacked Sackett's Harbor.
 Although the British were repelled by the defenders at the Second Battle of Sacket's Harbor, Chauncey immediately withdrew into Sacket's Harbor until mid-July, when a new heavy sloop-of-war had been completed.

 The town of York was attacked again in July 1813, when a battalion of troops led by Colonel Winfield Scott raided the undefended town.

 Chauncey sortied again on July 21 with 13 vessels.
 Six days later, he embarked a battalion of 500 troops commanded by Colonel Winfield Scott at Niagara.
 Chauncey sought to relieve the British-Native blockade of Fort George, by attacking British supply lines at Burlington Heights at the western end of Lake Ontario.
 Winfield Scott's force disembarked east of the heights at Burlington Beach (present-day Burlington) on July 29 but found the defenders too well entrenched for any assault to be successful.